DimasRulit/FindToolWindows/README.md

 # You can also download compiled files.
 You can run them without installing libraries or python.

+# HOW TO USE COMPILED FILES

+1. Extract files from .zip file
+2. place index.exe near main.exe in extracted files
+3. run index.exe and wait
+4. run main.exe
+5. Enjoy!

 # Please offer your ideas and how to implement more useful features.